HPSoftware/node-offline-debug/README.md

 3. Added a new "instruments" module to handle instrument activities besides core functionality.
 Message formatting, module/function exclude/include are all handled there.
 4. Implemented functionality to log only selected functions and ignore others
 5. Implemented partial module exclusion

+30/06/2014

+Dror:

+1. Added handling to results data preparing it for sending back to server
+2. Added some helpers such as Map to handle matching of incoming and outgoing messages - pending tests
+3. Added initial call to the server to pull configuration